 Students who wish to move to a different room and/or residence hall can request a room change; returning students can do so by adding their names to Waiting Lists for specific residence halls.
-This is accomplished online at myHousing. oswego.edu, under the 'More Tasks' tab.
+This is accomplished online at myHousing. oswego.edu.
 Please note that adding oneself to a Waiting List does not guarantee that the student will have the opportunity to change rooms.